meenuanil/Portfolio-Website/README.md

 ![Screenshot 2024-02-28 172052](https://github.com/meenuanil/Portfolio-Website/assets/47709878/edecddb0-4c0b-4873-bd91-85de6f106863)

+Methodology
+•	Data Collection Getting data from Kaggle.
+•	Data Cleaning and Preparation Removing irrelevant and restructuring the dataset for easy analysis.
+•	Exploratory Data Analysis Exploring and analyzing the cleaned data.
+•	Visualization and Reporting visually presenting data in the form of charts and graphs.
+•	Insights presenting observations from the analysis.

 Analysis and Visualization:
 •	What were the total sales for the company?
 •	Which market generated the most sales on average?
 •	What were the profits by segment?
 Which segment has the most profit?

+Tools:
+Kaggle, Power BI(DAX), Microsoft Excel

+#project 2
+# TCS stocks markets Insights - Dashboard

+This Power BI project delves into the dynamic landscape of TCS stocks, offering a comprehensive analysis and visualization of key market indicators.
+The project encompasses a diverse range of charts and graphs, including time series charts tracking stock prices over various periods, key performance indicators (KPIs) highlighting crucial financial metrics, and comparative analyses against market benchmarks.
+Through interactive features and filters, users can explore trends, volatility, and factors influencing TCS stock performance.
+This project provides investors and stakeholders with actionable insights for informed decision-making in the dynamic world of stock markets. 📊📈

+Dataset:
+The dataset for this project comprises historical data on TCS stocks, encompassing daily stock prices, trading volumes, financial indicators, and relevant market data.
+The dataset is collected from reliable financial sources, ensuring accuracy and completeness for meaningful analysis.

+Methods:
+Data preparation involves cleaning, transforming, and organizing the dataset.
+Key tasks include handling missing values, converting data types, and structuring the data for effective analysis.
+Time-based aggregations and calculations are applied to unveil trends and patterns.
+DAX (Data Analysis Expressions) formulas are leveraged for complex calculations, ensuring accurate insights.

+Tools:
+Kaggle, Power BI(DAX), Microsoft Excel